PaaS (Phone as a Sensor)

 And that's what got this project started.
 The drifting IMU, the potato quality camera, and the hours of debugging not understanding why it wouldn't just work.

 I thought, why, if everyone has such a capable device in their pocket at all times, did we have to be limited to this third party hardware that for some frustrating reason kept crashing?
 If my iPhone has such a great processor, camera, IMU, LiDAR sensor, just let me use that instead!
-And make it easy to use, so that I can get to the fun stuff instead of just debugging my hardware.
+And make it easy to use, so that I can get to the fun stuff instead of spending hours debugging hardware.

 My 3 Requirements